 The term for this is engorgement.
 The breast is filling with milk and there is some swelling in the breast tissue.
-Having your baby breastfeed frequently (every 1 to 3 hours), followed by an icy compress around your breast for 15 minutes after each feeding will help to resolve fullness.
-Generally engorgement only lasts between 3 to 5 days and then the breast is soft between feedings.
+Generally engorgement only lasts between 24-48 hours and then the breast is soft between feedings.

 How often should my baby breastfeed?

 Most babies will breastfeed between 8 and 12 times in 24 hours.
 If you watch your baby he will give you signals to let you know it's time.
 Babies will make mouthing motions like licking his lips or bringing his hand up to his mouth, these are called feeding cues.
 Breastfeeding flourishes when it is "baby led", this means the baby tells you when he is hungry and when he is finished.
 During the daytime it is helpful to offer the breast at least every 2 to 3 hours.
 In the first few days after birth you may have to gently wake him in the daytime.
 Expect some feedings to happen very close together, even every hour.
 These are called cluster feedings and often happen in the evening.